Quick Start

 How do I continue after a Human-in-the-Loop pause?

-Enter feedback in the Forecaster tab and submit it.
-The system resumes in the current context without reinitializing from scratch.
+Enter feedback about evidence, applicability boundaries, or failure causes in the Forecaster tab and submit it.
+The system continues accumulating experience in the current context without reinitializing from scratch.

 Where are Skill files managed?